Pusendra/target-product-search/README.md

 4. Push to the branch: `git push origin feature/your-feature-name`.
 5. Create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, please feel free to open an issue or contact us at contact@example.com.
+If you have any questions or suggestions, please feel free to open an issue or contact us at cpusendra@gmail.com.